FullMeasureEducation/fme-sortable/README.md

 # fme-sortable
-A simple html5 angularjs directive for sorting lists via drag and drop
+A simple html5/angularjs directive for sorting lists via drag and drop

 Tested with karma/chai/sinon
 #Install